 The good news is that collecting ongoing customer feedback doesn’t have to be complicated.
 Several easy, repeatable ways exist to connect with customers and learn about their perspectives.
 Making an effort to see things from your customer’s point of view will help you design a product they truly want.

-Why User Feedback is Critical for Product Teams
+Why User Feedback is Critical for Cross-functional Teams

 As your product evolves, ideas on what feature to design next do too.
 But just like any busy product team, keeping your customer’s needs central to those design ideas can easily fall by the wayside.